'Insulting to all women': PM blasts rich-lister's Nadia Lim comments

 Prime Minister Jacinda Ardern says a chief executive's "Eurasian fluff" comments about entrepreneur and chef Nadia Lim do a disservice to all women.

-Last month, chemicals company CEO Simon Henry criticised My Food Bag for including a photo of Lim in their prospectus, calling her "Eurasian fluff".
+Last month, chemicals company CEO Simon Henry criticised My Food Bag for including a photo of Lim in its prospectus, calling her "Eurasian fluff".

 Henry also claimed her "cleavage" was a reason for the company's underperforming results.